Was BYU Football's Epic win over Kansas State Sustainable?

 Sustainable: The pass protection of BYU’s offensive line

-At this point, we can safely assume that BYU’s pass protection is solid if not great.
+At this point, we can safely assume that BYU’s pass protection is solid, if not great.
 BYU ranks 22nd in combined pass blocking according to PFF and allowed just 9 combined pressures to Kansas State and SMU.
 Those defenses have forced a combined 127 pressures against everyone else they have played this season.

 That kind of protection is a major help to Jake Retzlaff, who has a 71% adjusted completion percentage, 8.8 yards per attempt, 8 touchdowns, and 1 interception from a clean pocked this season.
-BYU’s offensive line has taken a massive step forward this season and we now have multiple data points agaisnt elite defensive lines to say that their level of performance is sustainable.
+BYU’s offensive line has taken a massive step forward this season and we now have multiple data points against elite defensive lines to say that their level of performance is sustainable.

 Not sustainable: The way the ball bounced